Office of Student Rights & Responsibilities

 - The dean of the academic department will notify the student in writing as to the final outcome.

-- The final decision is forwarded to the Dean of Students
+- The final decision is forwarded to the Student Conduct Coordinator.

-- Notice is sent from the Dean of Students to the student.
+- Notice is sent from the Office of Student Rights & Responsibilities Office.

 Beyond the actions imposed by the instructor within the course where academic dishonesty has occurred, a student referred to the Office of Student Rights & Responsibilities will have his/her name entered into a database and held for five years.
 The student will also be required to attend an academic integrity workshop.